All Seattle City Council and King County Council candidates were invited to complete SHSC’s 2019 Candidates’ Questionnaire.

-Together our community and coalition members use what they've learned providing services to provide information to policy makers in order to collectively shape public policy on issues affecting quality childcare, aging, disabilities, sexual assault, healthcare, hunger, homelessness, employments, racial equity and youth development.
+Together our community and coalition members use what they've learned providing services to inform policy makers in order to collectively shape public policy to build well-being in communities throughout Seattle.

 We also work with partners in sectors outside of human services, like faith communities, environmentalists, and labor, toward our shared vision of a Just and Thriving Community.

 WHAT WE DO